Documentation

 IDE_BACKTEST_RUNNERSubprocess runner next to the Python service

-INPUTS_MODULEparams wiring from the Test modal
+INPUTS_MODULEparams wiring from run modals

 ACCOUNT_MODULEPaperAccount implementation details